ZennerIoT/ex_audit/README.md

       # when has this happened
       add :recorded_at, :utc_datetime

+      # was this change part of a rollback?
+      add :rollback, :boolean, default: false

       # optional fields that you can define yourself
       # for example, it's a good idea to track who did the change